Write a prescription

 5. If the drug is a controlled medicine

-If the prescription is for a controlled medicine, a real-time monitoring banner (e.g Safescript) will appear.
+If the prescription is for a controlled medicine, a real-time monitoring banner (e.g. Safescript) will appear.

-Clicking the banner opens the RTPM portal so you can login to look up the patient and perform a script history check.
+Clicking the banner opens the RTPM portal so you can log in to look up the patient and perform a script history check.
 The portal will be SafeScript in Victoria and NSW, QScript in Queensland and ScriptCheck in South Australia.

 6. Enter the dosage instructions for the patient using one of these methods: